nbulaj/proxy_fetcher/README.md

 ### Standalone

-All you need to use this gem is Ruby >= 2.0 (2.3 is recommended).
+All you need to use this gem is Ruby >= 2.0 (2.4 is recommended).
 You can install it in a different ways.
 If you are using Ubuntu Xenial (16.04LTS) then you already have Ruby 2.3 installed.
 In other cases you can install it with [RVM](https://rvm.io/) or [rbenv](https://github.com/rbenv/rbenv).

-Just install the gem by running `gem install proxy_fetcher` in your terminal and run it:
+After installing Ruby just bundle the gem by running `gem install proxy_fetcher` in your terminal and now you can run it:

 ```bash
 proxy_fetcher >> proxies.txt # Will download proxies from the default provider, validate them and write to file